DHawkesford/DHawkesford/README.md

 🌱 I’m currently learning more about Angular and Test-Driven Development by following along with *[Mastering React Test-Driven Development](https://github.com/PacktPublishing/Mastering-React-Test-Driven-Development-Second-Edition)* by Daniel Irvine ([@dirv](https://github.com/dirv)), and applying what I learn to a Pokédex project that I am building in Angular ([Site](https://dangular-pokedex.netlify.app/) | [Repo](https://github.com/DHawkesford/angular-pokedex))

-⚡ Fun fact: I'm an avid runner and currently training for my next half-marathon - add me on [Strava](https://www.strava.com/athletes/691392)!
+⚡ When I'm not coding, you can find me running around the parks of London and rooting through its bookshops.
+Add me on [Strava](https://www.strava.com/athletes/691392)🏃‍♂️ / [StoryGraph](https://app.thestorygraph.com/profile/dhawkesford)📚

 ---